Halifax City Guide

 Quick facts

-• Halifax features the world's longest continuous downtown boardwalk, stretching four kilometers along the scenic shoreline.
+• Halifax features one of the world's longest continuous wooden boardwalks.

-• This city has more pubs per capita than almost any other urban center in North America.
+• The city boasts more pubs and bars per capita than anywhere else in Canada.

-• Fairview Lawn Cemetery is the final resting place for 121 victims of the Titanic disaster.
+• Fairview Lawn Cemetery serves as the final resting place for 121 Titanic victims.

 🏛️